edbzn/edbzn.github.io/content/blog/nobuild-angular/index.md

 </body>
 ```

 To run Angular without build step we have to import the `@angular/compiler` module to **enable JIT compilation**.
+Of course, this has a **performance impact**, but it can be useful for development purposes, or highly dynamic applications.

 <Note>Just like dealing with ESM in Node.js, **file extension is mandatory** when importing a module, so we need to specify the `.ts` or `.mts` in the import statement.</Note>

 ### Decorators and metadata

-Angular uses experimental decorators and metadata to define components, services, and other entities.
+By default Angular uses experimental decorators and metadata to define components, services, and other entities.

 ```ts
 @Component({